Israel sees "positive" Arab move at IAEA meeting

-VIENNA Israel welcomed as a "positive" move a decision by Arab states not to target the Jewish state with a resolution over its assumed nuclear arsenal at a global meeting of the U.N. atomic agency on Friday.
+VIENNA Israel welcomed as a "positive move" on Friday a decision by Arab states not to single out the Jewish state with a resolution condemning its assumed nuclear arsenal at a meeting of the U.N. atomic agency.

 Arab delegations described this as a "goodwill" gesture ahead of talks later this year on efforts to free the world of nuclear weapons and an Egyptian-proposed conference in 2012 on creating a zone without such arms in the Middle East.

-They said they would not submit a text entitled "Israeli Nuclear Capabilities" for a vote at this week's annual member state meeting of the International Atomic Energy Agency (IAEA), as they had in 2009 and 2010.
+They said they would not submit a text entitled "Israeli Nuclear Capabilities" for a vote at the annual member state gathering of the International Atomic Energy Agency (IAEA), as they had in 2009 and 2010.

-There was a rare conciliatory exchange between Israeli and Arab envoys during an otherwise heated plenary debate at the Vienna-based agency's General Conference, which has 151 members, that once again highlighted deep Israeli-Arab divisions.
+It was a rare conciliatory exchange during an otherwise heated plenary debate of the 151-member Vienna-based agency that otherwise once again highlighted deep Israeli-Arab divisions.

-Israel is widely believed to harbor the Middle East's only nuclear arsenal, drawing frequent Arab and Iranian condemnation.
+Israel is widely believed to harbour the Middle East's only nuclear arsenal, drawing frequent Arab and Iranian condemnation.
 The Jewish state is the only Middle East country outside the nuclear Non-Proliferation Treaty (NPT).

 Israel and the United States regard Iran -- and to a lesser extent Syria -- as the region's main proliferation threats, accusing Tehran of seeking to develop a nuclear arms capability in secret.